codepost-io/integration-brightspace/README.md

 # Integrating with Brightspace

 This repository contains short utility scripts that make it easy to connect codePost with Brightspace.
+To learn more about codePost, check out the [the codePost website](https://codepost.io).

 A typical lead instructor will usually do something like the following every week: